 Of course, taking a moral stance can split your audience, but it can also create a much stronger following.

-But once again, whether you do this or not depends on the values of you and your institution.
 It’s worth working out a set of guidelines for your social media staff, so you can present a common image.

 Not everything will be tagged